For all the self-taught geeks out there, here is our content library with most of the learning materials we have produced throughout the years.

 a) Navigate to and fork the repository in GitHub.

 b) Invite your students or team members as collaborators to your forked repository (see the gif manual in it).

 c) Have your students or team members clone your forked repository (not the original above).

 To load and watch the website live, run the following command:

-Use Vercel, Netlify or Github pages to deploy the website to the team URL (for example:
+Use Vercel, Netlify or GitHub pages to deploy the website and get a URL where anyone can see the results (for example:

 The Html-Template-Engine library is being used as template engine for building the landing page.

 This and many other projects are built by students as part of the 4Geeks Academy Coding Bootcamp by Alejandro Sanchez and many other contributors.
 Find out more about our Full Stack Developer Course, and Data Science Bootcamp.